rselbo/TerraformWorkshop/01-FirstSteps.md

 The final step in our first steps is to create a storage bucket for where we want to store the terraform state after we have gotten this set up.
 Here you have to create a globally uniqe name for the bucket.
 It has to be globally unique since if you configure access rights for it you can refer to the files with an url where the bucketname is part of the url.
-I suggest naming it something like yourname-workshop-terraform-state-${var.environment}
+I suggest naming it something like yourname-workshop-terraform-state
 ```
 resource "google_storage_bucket" "workshop_state" {
   name          = ""